2dv514/syllabus/lectures/04_practices/slides.md

 ---
 #### Software Engineering Practices for infrastructure
 * Chapter 10
-* Use proven tools and technics can be used to build quality in the system
+* Use proven tools and strategies to build quality into the process
+* Expect that the system and its requirements will change
 * Start delivering working, useful code fast
   * Continuous delivering necessary and simple increments
 * Ensure that each change is well tested
   * Get fast feedback on every change
-  * Expect that the system and its requirements will change
 * ...Agile manifesto

 --